10 oldest Ancient civilizations ever existed

-But then came King Cyrus II, who later on came to be known as Cyrus the great, came into power and unified the entire Persian Kingdom.
-Then he went on to conquer the ancient Babylon.
-In fact, his conquest is so rapid that by the end of 533 BC, he had already invaded India, far in the east.
-And even when Cyrus passed away, his bloodline continued the ruthless expansion and even duelled in now legendary battle with the brave Spartans.
+But then King Cyrus II, who later on came to be known as Cyrus the great, came into power and unified the entire Persian Kingdom.
+Then he went on to conquer ancient Babylon.
+In fact, his conquest was so rapid that by the end of 533 BC, he had already invaded India, far in the east.
+And even when Cyrus passed away, his bloodline continued the ruthless expansion and even fought in the now legendary battle with the brave Spartans.
 At its prime, ancient Persia ruled all over central Asia, much of Europe and Egypt.
-But it all changed when the legendary soldier of Macedon, Alexander the great, brought the whole Persian empire down to its knees and effectively ended the civilization in 530 BC.
+But it all changed when the legendary soldier of Macedon, Alexander the great, brought the whole Persian Empire down to its knees and effectively ended the civilization in 530 BC.

 6. Ancient Greek Civilization

-The ancient Greeks may not have been one of the oldest civilizations, but they are doubtlessly one of the most influential civilizations to have ever existed in the world.
-Even though the rise of ancient Greece came from the Cycladic and Minoan civilization (2700 BC – 1500 BC), there are evidences of burials found in the Franchthi Cave in the Argolid, Greece that dates back around 7250 BC.
-The history of this civilization is scattered over such a huge period of time that historians had to divide it over different periods, the most popular of them being the Archaic, classical and Hellenistic period.
+The ancient Greeks may not have been the oldest civilization, but they are doubtlessly one of the most influential civilizations to have ever existed in the world.
+Even though the rise of ancient Greece came from the Cycladic and Minoan civilization (2700 BC – 1500 BC), there is evidence of burials found in the Franchthi Cave in Argolid, Greece that dates back to around 7250 BC.
+The history of this civilization is scattered over such a huge period of time that historians had to divide it over different periods, the most popular of them being the Archaic, Classical and Hellenistic period.

-These periods also saw a number of ancient Greeks come into limelight – many of them changed our ways of world forever, many of them are still talking about to this day.
+These periods also saw a number of ancient Greeks come into the limelight – many of them changed the ways of the world forever.
+Many of them are still talking about this to this day.
 The Greeks created the ancient Olympics, the concept of democracy and a senate.
 They created the base for modern geometry, biology, physics and whatnot.
-Pythagoras, Archimedes, Socrates, Euclid, Plato, Aristotle, Alexander the great… the history books are full of such names whose inventions, theories, beliefs and heroics have had a significant influence in the subsequent civilizations that came.
+Pythagoras, Archimedes, Socrates, Euclid, Plato, Aristotle, Alexander the great… the history books are full of such names whose inventions, theories, beliefs and heroics have had a significant influence on subsequent civilizations.

 5. Chinese Civilization

-Ancient China – also known as Han China, comes in at number 5 and has doubtlessly one of the most diverse history.
-In fact, if you consider all the dynasties from the very first to the very last that ever ruled in China, you get a significantly huge period of time that needs to be covered in concise.
-The Yellow river civilization is said to be the cradle of entire Chinese civilization as this is where the earliest dynasties were based.
-It was around the 2700 BC that the legendary Yellow Emperor began his rule, a point in time that later led to the birth of many dynasties that went on to rule the mainland China.
+Ancient China – also known as Han China, comes in at number 5 and has doubtlessly one of the most diverse histories.
+In fact, if you consider all the dynasties from the very first to the very last that ever ruled in China, you get a significantly huge period of time that needs to be covered concisely.
+The Yellow river civilization is said to be the cradle of the entire Chinese civilization as this is where the earliest dynasties were based.
+It was around 2700 BC that the legendary Yellow Emperor began his rule, a point in time that later led to the birth of many dynasties that went on to rule mainland China.

 4. Mayan Civilization

-The ancient Mayan civilization flourished in Central America from about 2600 BC and had been much talked about in recent times because of the timeline in the calendar they had created.
-Once the civilization was established, it went on to prosper and become one of the most sophisticated civilization with a booming population of about 19 million at its peak.
-By 700 BC, the Mayans had already devised their own way of writing which they used to create their own solar calendars carved in the stones.
-According to them, the world was created on August 11, 3114 BC, which is the date their calendar counts from.
+The ancient Mayan civilization flourished in Central America from about 2600 BC and has been much talked about in recent times because of the timeline of the calendar they had created.
+Once the civilization was established, it went on to prosper and become one of the most sophisticated civilizations with a booming population of about 19 million at its peak.
+By 700 BC, the Mayans had already devised their own way of writing which they used to create their own solar calendars carved in stone.
+According to them, the world was created on August 11, 3114 BC, which is the date from which their calendar counts.
 And the supposed end was on December 21, 2012.

 The ancient Mayans were culturally richer when compared to many of the contemporary civilizations.
 The Mayans and Aztecs both built pyramids, many of which are larger than those in Egypt.
 But their sudden decline and an abrupt end had long been one of ancient history’s most intriguing mysteries: Why did the Maya, a remarkably sophisticated civilization made up of more than 19 million people, suddenly collapse sometime during the 8th or 9th centuries?
 Although the Mayan people never entirely disappeared—their descendants still live across Central America.